LiveLike/livelike-docs/docs/Platform/quests/complete-quests-guide-cms-sdk.md

 #### Creating A/B Quests in CMS - [How to Create an A/B Quest](https://docs.livelike.com/docs/how-to-create-ab-quest-in-cms#/)

+> * Configuring rewards is optional, but if a reward is added, it must include an assigned amount.
+> * There is no cap on the number of reward items per variant (one variant may have several, while
+>   the other may have none).

 #### User Assignment & Tracking

 * Users are randomly and evenly assigned to Variant A or Variant B the first time they encounter